xoss-io/e2evc/88_lessons-learned.md

 ##  Use one Repo per module

-Separate Terraform modules and infrastructure Modules through seperate repos.
+Separate Terraform modules and infrastructure Modules through seperated repositories.

-## Work never in a team without Terraform Backends
+## Never work in a team without Terraform backend configuration

-Typically your Terraform state file resides locally in your Terraform working directory.
+Typically your Terraform state file reside locally in your Terraform working directory.
 If you are working on infrastruture implementations in a team you should implement a backend with state locking to prevent accidential parallel changes.

 Create the backend with some easy steps: